Signal model and event reconstruction for the radio detection of inclined air showers: Detection of inclined air showers with radio antennas

-For such studies, an accurate reconstruction of the (electromagnetic) shower energy from radio measurements is indispensable.
-While for vertical showers (i.e., with zenith angles $\theta < \SI{60}{\degree}$) several signal models of the radio emission at ground to reconstruct the shower energy have been proposed \cite{Nelles:2014xaa,Glaser:2018byo} and used with experimental data \cite{PierreAuger:2015hbf}, the understanding of inclined air showers has so far been much less mature.
+For such studies, an accurate reconstruction of the shower energy from radio measurements is indispensable.
+For vertical showers, i.e., showers with zenith angles $\theta < \SI{60}{\degree}$, several signal models of the radio emission at ground to reconstruct the shower energy have been proposed \cite{Nelles:2014xaa,Glaser:2018byo} and used with experimental data \cite{PierreAuger:2015hbf,PierreAuger:2016vya}.
+In those models, the radio-emission footprints are described based on the macroscopic interpretation of the superposition of two emission mechanisms, the charge-excess (Askaryan) and geomagnetic emission \cite{Werner:2007kh,deVries:2010ti}.
+Additionally, the models account for the temporal ``Cherenkov'' compression of the radio emission, where at a characteristics distance around the shower axis, the emission from the entire longitudinal development arrives almost simultaneously causing an enhancement of the coherent signal \cite{deVries:2011pa,Alvarez-Muniz:2012ytl}.
+This imprints an annulus in the emission pattern, here referred to as Cherenkov ring.